 What is Standard Paper Size?

-There are two main systems of standard paper sizes:
+The two main series of paper sizes:

-A-Series – The International Standard paper size
+A-Series – The International paper size

 One of the most important secrets of an A Series is that when you fold an A-size sheet half widthwise, you get two perfect sheets of the next smaller A-size.
 This unique property allows for easy scaling and efficient use of paper.